-In accordance with NI 51-101 - Standards for Disclosure for Oil and Gas Activities, Sproule prepared the Reserves Report based on its evaluation of the oil, NGL and natural gas reserves attributable to the properties of the Corporation as at December 31, 2017.
-The Reserves Report is dated February 9, 2018.
+In accordance with NI 51-101, Sproule prepared the Reserves Report based on its evaluation of the oil, NGL and natural gas reserves attributable to the properties of the Corporation as at December 31, 2018.
+The Reserves Report is dated February 27, 2019.